What Is the Purpose of a Website for Nonprofit Organizations?

 Once you’ve investigated who might be visiting your website, you can rank the type of visitor in order of priority.

-To do this, think about who each of these visitors are and what the best ways to reach them are.
+To do this, think about who each of these visitors is and what the best ways to reach them are.
 You should also tie this to the goals of your organization.
 By comparing these two factors you should be able to find the perfect audience that:

 Is best reached through online channels, and